MaximeJakubowski/shaclsql-supplementary/README.md

 - Shape 10: there is a set of humans which all get a number of start and end dates which all fall within a range.
 There “dates” are simply integers.

 ### DBLP experiments
-The data can be found in the `sqltools/dblp_data` folder.
+The data can be found in the `sqltools/dblp_data` folder (which can be found after unpacking, see above).
 Specifically for the year 2023, but also for 2022 and 2023 combined.
 The subsets were generated from the full DBLP database.
 We loaded it into Jena TDB and using SPARQL CONSTRUCT queries, obtained the desired subsets.
 These queries can be found in the `sqltool/sparql` folder.
 The scripts in those folders represent the workflow to obtain the datasets.

 ## Running the experiments
 Make sure you are within a python virtual environment with all packages mentioned in `requirements.txt` installed there.
 It is also necessary to install all Apache Jena command line tools, like `tdbloader`, `shacl`, etc. Also, we used Apache Jena Fuseki as our SPARQL endpoint.